Katapult (KPLT) vs. Its Competitors Critical Review

 |2.51

-Katapult currently has a consensus target price of $6.50, indicating a potential upside of 168.60%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 23.09%.
-Given Katapult’s higher possible upside, analysts plainly believe Katapult is more favorable than its competitors.
+Katapult currently has a consensus price target of $6.50, indicating a potential upside of 181.39%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 21.81%.
+Given Katapult’s higher probable upside, research analysts clearly believe Katapult is more favorable than its rivals.

 Summary